A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems: Introduction

-In fact, it turns out that the entire cascade \eqref{outer_example}-\eqref{inner_example} is almost globally asymptotically stable, but the system does not satisfy the hypotheses of any of the previously discussed results.
+It turns out that the entire cascade \eqref{outer_example}-\eqref{inner_example} is almost globally asymptotically stable, but the system does not satisfy the hypotheses of any of the previously discussed results.
 In particular, the subsystems are not globally asymptotically stable, nor is there a time scale separation between the loops.
-Furthermore, viewing $(\phi,\dot{\phi})$ as a disturbance to \eqref{outer_example}, it can be seen that the outer loop is \textit{not} almost globally input to state stable \cite[Def.
-2.1]{Angeli2004}, since the response to the bounded disturbance $(\phi,\dot{\phi})=(\pi/2,0)$ grows unbounded from almost all initial conditions.
+Furthermore, viewing $(\phi,\dot{\phi})$ as a disturbance to \eqref{outer_example}, it can be seen that the outer subsystem is \textit{not} almost globally input to state stable \cite[Def.
+2.1]{Angeli2004}, since the response to the bounded disturbance ${(\phi,\dot{\phi})=(\pi/2,0)}$ grows unbounded from almost all initial conditions.
 Nonetheless, the results of this paper will guarantee the almost global asymptotic stability of a class of systems that includes \eqref{outer_example}-\eqref{inner_example}.

-In what follows, we certify the almost global asymptotic stability of cascade systems in the form of $\Sigma$ in Fig. 1, using qualitative, dynamical properties of the other subsystems shown.
-In Sec.
-II, we present the main result, which pertains to cascades in which $\Sigma_x$ is almost globally asymptotically stable with all chain recurrent points being hyperbolic equilibria, and $\Sigma_y$ is almost globally asymptotically stable and locally exponentially stable, and almost all forward trajectories of $\Sigma$ are precompact.
-We also discuss two broad and important classes of systems enjoying the stated chain recurrence criteria.
-In Sec.
-III, we show that the precompactness criteria (analogous the forward boundedness of trajectories for a system in $\mathbb{R}^n$) can be verified using a growth rate inequality on the interconnection term coupling the subsystems.
-In Sec.
-IV, we return to the motivating example, before discussing the results and concluding the paper in Secs.
-V and VI.
+In what follows, we consider cascade systems of the form $\Sigma$ in Fig. 1, and we use properties of the decomposed subsystems shown to certify its almost global asymptotic stability.
+In Sec. \ref{sec:main_results}, we present the main results, which show that when $\Sigma_x$ and $\Sigma_y$ are almost globally asymptotically stable and locally exponentially stable and all chain recurrent points of $\Sigma_x$ are hyperbolic equilibria, then the cascade is almost globally asymptotically stable and locally exponentially stable if trajectories are bounded in forward time.
+We extend this result inductively to upper triangular systems with arbitrarily many subsystems.
+In Sec. \ref{sec:hypotheses}, we examine the hypotheses of the main results in greater detail, discussing some important classes of systems enjoying the stated chain recurrence property and also showing that forward boundedness can be verified via growth rate criteria on $\Sigma_h$ and a Lyapunov function for $\Sigma_x$.
+In Sec. \ref{sec:application}, we apply our results to the motivating example, before discussing the results and concluding the paper in Secs. \ref{sec:discussion} and \ref{sec:conclusion}.